nonpolarity/openenclave/host/README.md

         +----------------------------------------+
 The thread data (td) object is always populated at the start of the FS segment, thus FS segment regiter points to td.

-According to the implementation of Windows debugger and the previous design of this structure, the debugger need the GS segment register to find td_t.
-Now GS points to the same page as FS.
+The existing Windows SGX enclave debugger finds the start of the thread data by assuming that it is located at the start of the GS segment. i.e. it adds the enclave base address and the offset to the GS segment stored in TCS.OGSBASGX.
+OE SDK uses the FS segment for this purpose and has no separate use for the GS register, so we point it at the FS segment to preserve the Windows debugger behavior.